ionic-team/ionic-docs/src/pages/pt/react/lifecycle.md

 ## React LifeCycle Methods

 All the lifecycle methods in React (`componentDidMount`, `componentWillUnmount`, etc..) are available for you to use as well.
-However, since Ionic React managers the lifetime of a page, certain events might not fire when you expect them to.
+However, since Ionic React manages the lifetime of a page, certain events might not fire when you expect them to.
 For instance, `componentDidMount` fires the first time a page is displayed, but if you navigate away from the page Ionic might keep the page around in the DOM, and a subsequent visit to the page might not call `componentDidMount` again.
 This scenario is the main reason the Ionic lifecycle methods exist, to still give you a way to call logic when views enter and exit when the native framework's events might not fire.

 ## Guidance for Each LifeCycle Method